neoforged/Documentation/docs/misc/keymappings.md

 ### Default Inputs

 Each key mapping has a default input associated with it.
-This is provided through InputConstants.Key.
-Each input consists of an InputConstants.Type, which defines what device is providing the input, and an integer, which defines the associated identifier of the input on the device.
+This is provided through `InputConstants.Key`.
+Each input consists of an `InputConstants.Type`, which defines what device is providing the input, and an integer, which defines the associated identifier of the input on the device.

 Vanilla provides three types of inputs: `KEYSYM`, which defines a keyboard through the provided `GLFW` key tokens, `SCANCODE`, which defines a keyboard through the platform-specific scancode, and `MOUSE`, which defines a mouse.